sosan/scenarios-istio/service-mesh-vs-ingress/step3/text.md

 ## Next Lab play with Istio

-In this session, we will delve deeper into the inner workings of Istio's control plane.
-We will also examine how we can utilize the various capabilities of Envoy, including resilience, routing, observability, and security, to build a secure and observable microservices architecture."
+In the next lab, we will delve deeper into the inner workings of Istio's control plane.

+We will also examine how we can utilize the various capabilities of Envoy, including resilience, routing, observability, and security, to build a secure and observable microservices architecture.